FlavScents AInsights Entry for Octanoic Acid (CAS: 124-07-2)

 8. Practical Insights for Formulators

-Octanoic acid is valued for its ability to impart creaminess and enhance the richness of flavors and fragrances.
-It synergizes well with other fatty acids and esters, creating complex profiles.
-Formulators should be cautious of its potential to overpower delicate notes if used excessively.
-It is often under-utilized in formulations seeking natural and creamy characteristics, offering opportunities for innovation.
+Octanoic acid is valued for its ability to impart authentic fatty and cheesy notes in both flavor and fragrance formulations.
+It synergizes well with other fatty acids and esters to enhance complexity.
+Formulators should be cautious of its strong odor, which can dominate if used excessively.
+It is often under-used in fruit flavors where subtle fatty notes can enhance authenticity.

 Citation hooks: FlavScents; industry practice